You can now follow the latest news for free through the Telegram app

 He said in a comment, “Although the markets suffered from the worst start in memory, the prevailing feeling is that they are conducting their dealings in an orderly, albeit volatile manner, with support and temporary buying at lower cost levels.”

 He continued, “Any positive rumor or announcement is met with enthusiasm and fear of losing the opportunity…but from time to time, we are reminded of the possibilities of military escalation, stagflation, supply chain disruptions, sanctions, energy embargoes, etc., and we head lower.
-What is clear is that there is little agreement or certainty about the direction in which We should follow him.”
+What is clear is that there is little agreement or certainty regarding the direction in which We should follow him.”

 oil prices

-Oil prices have been a main driver of extreme fluctuations in the markets since the Russian invasion, as Brent recorded less than $110 a barrel, after hitting a 14-year high of $139 on Monday, following Washington’s announcement that it would impose a ban on Russian crude.
+Oil prices have been a main driver of extreme fluctuations in the markets since the Russian invasion, as Brent recorded less than $110 a barrel, following hitting a 14-year high of $139 on Monday, following Washington’s announcement that it would impose a ban on Russian crude.

 “It’s been a very volatile week for oil, and some are eagerly awaiting its end,” said Stephen Innes of SBI Assets Management.